-An object of height 2 cm is placed at 50 cm in front of a diverging lens of focal length 40 cm.
+An object of height 2 cm is placed at 50 cm in front of a converging lens of focal length 40 cm.
 Behind the lens, there is a convex mirror of focal length 15 cm placed 30 cm from the converging lens.
 Find the location, orientation, and size of the final image.

 Two concave mirrors are placed facing each other.
 One of them has a small hole in the middle.
 A penny is placed on the bottom mirror (see the following figure).
 When you look from the side, a real image of the penny is observed above the hole.
 Explain how that could happen.

 A lamp of height 5 cm is placed 40 cm in front of a converging lens of focal length 20 cm.
 There is a plane mirror 15 cm behind the lens.
 Where would you find the image when you look in the mirror?

 Parallel rays from a faraway source strike a converging lens of focal length 20 cm at an angle of 15 degrees with the horizontal direction.
 Find the vertical position of the real image observed on a screen in the focal plane.